crossterm-rs/crossterm/README.md

 The above structure is the same for the terminal, color, manager modules.

-Why I chose for this design:
+Why I have chosen for this design:
 - Because you can easaly extend to muliple platforms by implementing the trait int the mod.rs.
 - You keep the functionalites for different platforms speperated in different files.
 - Also you have one API the user can call like in the `cursor.rs` above.
 This file should be avoided to change that mutch.
 All the other code could change alot because it has not impact on the user side.